The following documents are included as part of the PPTA Donor History Questionnaire:

-The version 2.1 of the questionnaires and accompanying materials have been reviewed by FDA and version 2.1 has been recognized by the FDA in a Guidance for Industry as an acceptable mechanism for collecting donor history information from Source Plasma donors.
+The version 3.0 of the questionnaires and accompanying materials have been reviewed by FDA and version 3.0 has been recognized on June 14, 2023, by the FDA in a Guidance for Industry as an acceptable mechanism for collecting donor history information from Source Plasma donors.
 The materials are consistent with FDA's requirements and recommendations for collecting Source Plasma donor history information.
 The Guidance for Industry also includes the categories for reporting to FDA.

-Version 2.1 includes changes in donor eligibility criteria that are included in two FDA guidance documents that were issued in April 2020:
+Version 3.0 includes changes in donor eligibility criteria that are included in two FDA guidance documents:

-Guidance for Industry: Revised Recommendations for Reducing the Risk of Human Immunodeficiency Virus Transmission by Blood and Blood Products, April 2020
+FDA Guidance, May 2023: Recommendations for Evaluating Donor Eligibility Using Individual Risk-Based Questions to Reduce the Risk of Human Immunodeficiency Virus Transmission by Blood and Blood Products

 - PPTA determines that the actions FDA has proposed in draft guidance are clear and important enough to warrant updating the DHQ before FDA issues the final guidance document recognizing the new PPTA DHQ version.